Opinion | White evangelicals are wary of the vaccine. It shouldn’t come as a surprise.

 From a historical perspective, this is not particularly surprising.
-In the late 18th and early 19th century, evangelicalism was born as a revolt against elites.
+In the late 18th and early 19th centuries, evangelicalism was born as a revolt against elites.
 The Congregationalist and Anglican establishments required ministers to hold academic degrees, dress in proper garb and preach with controlled gravity.
 The Baptist and Methodist religious insurgents believed that ministers and exhorters were chosen through a direct, divine calling that could come to anyone.
 They regarded old-line clerics as arrogant, stuffy and even unsaved.

 And the skepticism about elites did not stop with the clergy.
 In “The Democratization of American Christianity,” historian Nathan O. Hatch describes a populist revolt against the legal and medical professions as well.
 The Second Great Awakening in the early 1800s was accompanied by the rise of natural remedies and botanic medicine as an alternative to the norms of traditional medical education.
 One popular practitioner, Samuel Thomson, argued that Americans “should in medicine, as in religion and politics, act for themselves.”